UrbanCode/Informatica-UCD/README.md

 ### Installation
 	The packaged zip is located in the dist folder.
 No special steps are required for installation.
 	See Installing plug-ins in UrbanCode Deploy.
 Download this zip file if you wish to skip the manual build step.
 Otherwise, download the entire Information-UCD and run the "ant" command in the top level folder.
 This should compile the code and create a new distributable zip within the dist folder.
 Use this command if you wish to make your own changes to the plugin.
 ### History
+    Version 16
+        Updated plugin-groovy-utils to v1.2.
+        Updated build.xml and plugin folder structure.
+    Version 15
+        Added the following functionality and updates:
+        - Revamped the build.xml to no longer use plugin-build.xml.
+Now uses Apache Ivy to download dependencies.
+        - Added groovy-plugin-utils-1.0.jar library.
+        - Runs successfully without extra libs or jars.
+        - Added the Copy Deployment Group (COPYDEPLOYMENTGROUP) pmrep control file property to Deploy Deployment Group step.
+        - Removed the "launch..." scripts, added classes and groovy-plug-utils-1.0.jar to all classpaths.
+        - Added EPL license.
     Version 14
         Added the Assign Permission step.
     Version 13